mbeddr/mps-platform-docs/src/doc/docs/aspects/plugin.md

     ```

 ## Troubleshooting

+Plugin troubleshooting topics often overlap with IntelliJ topics.
+The reason for this is that the languages that deal with
+plugins often compile down to IntelliJ platform features such as MPS actions that generate into [IntelliJ actions](https://plugins.jetbrains.com/docs/intellij/basic-action-system.html).

 !!! warning "A reference to a key in an action context parameter is out of the search scope."